 Use self-watering pots to extend the time between watering.
 Fill the reservoir in these containers as needed.
 The water moves from the reservoir to the soil where it is needed.
 This extends the time between watering.
 As your new plantings grow, you will need to fill the reservoir more frequently.

 Use a quality potting mix that holds moisture and is well draining to avoid waterlogged soils that can lead to root rot.
 Most potting mixes contain peat moss, compost or bark to hold moisture.
 Vermiculite, perlite or rice hulls are used to provide drainage.

-Add a long-lasting sustainable, water saving product, like wool pellets (wildvalleyfarms.com), to your potting mix.
+Add a long-lasting sustainable, water saving product, wool pellets, to your potting mix.
 This organic product is made from belly wool and tags that cannot be used for clothing.
 The pellets promote healthier growth, increase soil aeration and reduce watering frequency by as much as 25%.

 Mulch the soil surface in newly planted container gardens.
 This common garden practice is often overlooked when growing in containers.
 Cover the soil surface with shredded leaves, evergreen needles or other organic material.
 This helps conserve moisture until plants grow and shade the soil.

 Automate watering with one of the many commercial or DIY container irrigation systems.
 These are designed to provide water to each individual pot with the turn of the faucet.
 Attach the irrigation system to the faucet, attach a timer and watering becomes a breeze.
 Regularly check the system to make sure the lines that deliver water to the pot are intact and the watering frequency is adjusted throughout the growing season as needed.

 Enlist one or more of these strategies to make container gardening a manageable growing system.
 Once you eliminate the inconvenience of daily watering you may just find yourself planting more container gardens each season.